 Through our partnerships with local Clinical Associates, students and staff can gain experience of veterinary education and research in real practices.

-Clinical education and experience on the undergraduate programme is completed in the lecture free final year through Clinical Practice Modules, in which students work alongside local clinical staff and university academic staff placed in Clinical Associate Institutions.
-The Clinical Practice Modules provide experience of all domestic species, livestock production systems and wildlife conservation, as well as pathology and public health.
+Clinical education and experience on our undergraduate courses is completed in the lecture-free final year, through clinical practice modules.
+You will work alongside local clinical staff and University academic staff placed at Clinical Associates.
+Clinical practice modules provide experience of all domestic species, livestock production systems and wildlife conservation, as well as pathology and public health.

-Our approach to Clinical Practice Module teaching provides students with experience of first and second opinion cases and will result in the completion of the acquisition of true 'Day One' competencies.
-Teaching and learning is based upon observation, discussion and practical experience; at each institution, students are under the supervision of university academic staff placed at, and working within, the institution.
+This teaching approach gives you experience of first and second opinion cases, resulting in the completion of 'Day One' competencies.
+Teaching and learning is based on observation, discussion and practical experience.
+You will be under the supervision of University academic staff placed at, and working within, these Clinical Associates.

-Although the Clinical Associates will be primarily involved in Year 5 Clinical Practice Module rotations, some are also involved in teaching delivery in earlier years.
-The School is also installing "teaching and learning observatories" - videoconferencing facilities allowing the real-time delivery of clinical material into the school from the Clinical Associates' premises.
+Although Clinical Associates are primarily involved in year five clinical practice module rotations, some are also involved in teaching delivery in earlier years.
+We also use teaching and learning observatories, including videoconferencing facilities, allowing real-time delivery of clinical material into the school from Clinical Associates' premises.

 Our clinical associates